Ingredients

 - Peel and trim the asparagus.
 For pan-roasting, you definitely want to peel away the more fibrous skin and trim the woody bottoms.
 Then slice them crosswise into one-inch or two-inch pieces.
 Begin slicing from the top down to preserve the delicate tips.

-- Cook in a single layer.
+- Heat the oil and cook in a single layer.
+Preheat your favorite cooking oil or ghee (clarified butter) in a large sauté pan over medium heat.
 Add the sliced asparagus and spread the pieces out evenly.
 Don't touch the asparagus for the first several minutes of cooking.

 - Toss and cook until tender.
 After the pieces brown on the first side, shake the pan or use tongs to flip them.
 After you stir, let the pieces cook undisturbed again for a few minutes.
 Repeat this process until the thickest pieces are tender and the asparagus are caramelized.
+If the spears are nicely browned but not tender, splash a bit of water in the pan and simmer it away.
+This will steam them and help them soften.

 Air Frying

-- Preheat the air fryer to 400° F.
+- Preheat the air fryer to 375° F.

 To Grill